grpc-ecosystem/grpc-gateway/README.md

 ### Want to support
 But not yet.
-* bytes and enum fields in path parameter. #5
+* bytes fields in path parameter. #5
 * Optionally generating the entrypoint. #8
 * `import_path` parameter